Does Cycling Help running endurance: Building Strength

 Below are some recommendations for how you might supplement your training regimen with some cycling and know does cycling help running endurance.

 Time: 1 hour

-The focus of this workout are the glutes, the hamstrings, the quads, and the calves.
+The focus of this workout is the glutes, the hamstrings, the quads, and the calves.
 It will build explosiveness and power.
 As you sprint, really pull on the pedals in addition to pushing (this requires clips).
 You’ll notice that your hamstrings will be heavily recruited, as well as your quadriceps.
 I occasionally use this as an alternative to a speed workout, which can really destroy my shins and knees.
 During the long, dark winters, I do this workout inside three times a week on my stationary bike.

-- Ride for ten minutes at a moderate pace, as a warm up.
+- Ride for ten minutes at a moderate pace, as a warm-up.

 - Sprint as hard as you can for 1 minute.
 Try to keep the RPMs high.

 - Ride for two minutes at a moderate pace.